for-the-new-order/for-the-new-order.github.io/_pages/rules/imperial-troops-deployment-rules.md

 ## Team Presence Talents

-To get better results, PCs can invest their contribution rank rewards into _Team Presence Talents_.
-These special talents are applied to the _Team Presence_ skill and affect its effectiveness.
+To get better results, PCs can invest their contribution rank into _Team Presence Talents_.
+This is complementary to the usual rewards; The PC can have a reward and a Team Presence Talent Point (TP²).
+These special talents can be applied to the _Team Presence_ skill checks to affect its effectiveness.
 Each player buys _Team Presence Talents_ individually.

 The concept is the same as the characters' talents: you must have more lower level ranks than the rank you want to purchase (see Genesys talents rules for more info).
 The higher rank is 3.